 Aunt Willa reached out to lay a hand on Dorene’s arm.
 “Oh, my dear, you’re so unlike them both that I forget you’re related!” in a tone that left one wondering how she really meant that.
 Then in altogether a different one, she said, “I can’t imagine why you’re taking offense.
 You agree with us!”

 “Well, Auntie dear, you oughta recognize two faces when you see ‘em—you wear more than one yourself!”

 Lannette dug her fingers into my ribs making me jump and give a little startled cry.
 Out of the corner of my eye, I witnessed the look our aunts cast us.
-At once, we both swung around to once again face Matt’s coffin.
+At once, we both swung around to face Matt’s coffin again.

 Which cast us back into our sad despair.
 Like fingers of icy mountain air, it was.
 And it touched my brain, numbing it.
 My heart squeezed with pain and cried for mercy—but none was granted it.

 Seeing him lying there . . . knowing he’d never be with us again . . .